 I was so incredibly surprised at the amount of distraction-free work I accomplished that I kept right on going.
 Killing that entire list in one day.

-So, this is all well and good, but how do we implement these tips into our own lives?
+Sure, this is all well and good, but how do we implement these tips into our own lives?

 Cue the checklist, please!